-• 2012 saw improvements in the performance of DR-3 participants resulting higher ex ante
+• 2012 saw improvements in the performance of DR-3 participants resulting higher ex ante realization rates, particularly for the industrial participants.

 Home Assistance Program

 - Participation in the initiative ramped up in 2012, with over 5,000 homes participating in the initiative. - Majority of energy savings (62%) comes from lighting measures, while 21% of energy savings resulting from refrigerator and freezer replacements.